China Vs. Vietnam Manufacturing Guide // Vietnam and China Sourcing Pros and Cons

 Many small companies realize the cost-effectiveness of shifting manufacturing to Vietnam and leaving China.
 Vietnam attracts companies, from small textile companies to big tech electronics manufacturers.
 Vietnam is one of the biggest footwear manufacturers, and Nike manufactures more than 12% of its products annually.
 Adidas has enormous production facilities in Vietnam and plans to manufacture most of its footwear.
 The footwear export industry in Vietnam is worth nearly $22B/year.

 Big tech is moving into Vietnam and balancing its production with China.
-For example, apple recently started producing AirPods in Vietnam to cut down on import costs from China.
+For example, Apple recently started producing AirPods in Vietnam to cut down on import costs from China.
 Samsung has also moved into the country by shutting down one of its Chinese factories and opening up a Vietnam factory.
-The last few years have seen an increase of over 300% in electronics, which results from decades of fostering a friendly business environment by the Vietnamese government and rising labor/export costs in China.
+The last few years have seen an increase of over 300% in electronics, which results from decades of the Vietnamese government fostering a friendly business environment and rising labor/export costs in China.

 As a result of multinationals opening factories in the country, Vietnam sees record economic growth even with the pandemic's slowdown.
 Vietnam's economy grows at an average rate of 7-10% per year, and the economy is manufacturing/export-based, making it the #5th largest economy in terms of trade surplus with the US.